Alcoholism and the Elderly

 Elderly alcoholism presents unique challenges, therefore elderly alcoholics require tailored treatment

+Alcoholism and alcohol abuse are common but overlooked problems among the elderly.
 Statistics paint a worrying picture of alcoholism and the elderly.
 It is estimated that in the U.S. 6% of retirees drink heavily and that there are between 1.1 and 2.3 million over 65 who are alcoholic.

 Elderly alcoholism is often overlooked or ignored.